 In this section, we are going to list some common examples of accidents on business properties that might enable you to claim compensation.
 They include:

-- Slipping on a wet floor in the premises because no warning signs were used after cleaning.
+- Slipped on a wet floor on the premises because no warning signs were used after cleaning.

-- Being electrocuted on publicly accessible land because of unmaintained or exposed wiring.
+- Being hurt by electric shock on publicly accessible land because of unmaintained or exposed wiring.

-- Tripping on uneven, raised or broken paving in a businesses car park.
+- Tripped and fell on uneven pavement, raised or broken paving in a businesses car park.

 - Falling down the stairs as an employee because a hazard hasn’t been repaired.